 How do I apply to the Court of Protection for deputyship?

 Applying to the Court of Protection for deputyship is a complicated matter.
 As such, before beginning your application, it’s worth discussing the matter with a solicitor.
 The Law Superstore’s quote form can help you find the best prices for solicitors in your area.

 Together, you’ll need to fill out several forms available from gov.uk.
 These can be printed and posted or completed online.

-- COP3 is an assessment of capacity form, which sees a medical professional give an expert opinion on the charge’s mental capacity – if this isn’t possible, you’ll need to use COP24, which lets you outline why you believe the person no longer has the mental capacity to make decisions
+- COP3 is an assessment of capacity form.
+A medical professional will give an expert opinion on the charge’s mental capacity but if this isn’t possible, you’ll need to use COP24.
+A COP24 lets you outline why you believe the person no longer has the mental capacity to make decisions

-- COP4 is your final application, where you need to tell the courts about your personal and financial circumstances, and your ability to make decisions for someone else
+- COP4 is your final application, where you need to tell the courts about your personal and financial circumstances.
+You will also need to explain your ability to make decisions for someone else

 - COP1A is required if you’re applying to become someone’s property and affairs deputy